What are “No-Fault” Benefits After a MN Car Accident? Lawyer

 Reimbursement of these expenses can involve significant time and paperwork.
 This is something our office can assist you with.
 Call us to speak with a car accident lawyer in MN.
 Click here to see the No-Fault Benefits statute.

-What confuses most people about ‘no-fault’ benefits is that it is YOUR automobile insurance company that pays these benefits to you if you are injured.
+What confuses most people about no-fault benefits is that YOUR automobile insurance company pays these benefits to you if you are injured.
 In fact, your car insurance must pay even if your car was not involved in the accident.
 In other words, even if you were a passenger in someone else’s car, your own automobile insurance company pays your No-Fault benefits.

 No fault insurance if you don’t own a car?

-You may be covered under an auto insurance policy of a relative you live with, or the policy of a car involved in the accident.
-There is a priority system of which car insurance company pays No-Fault Benefits if you do not own a car at the time you are in an accident.
-To find out who is responsible for paying your no-fault benefits, contact our law firm.
+What if you don’t own a car?
+You may still be covered under an auto insurance policy of a relative you live with.
+Otherwise, it may come from the policy of a car involved in the accident.
+There is a priority system of which car insurance company pays No-Fault Benefits if you do not own a car.
+To find out who must pay your no-fault benefits, contact our law firm.
 An experienced car accident attorney in MN law will provide you with a free consultation.

 Will submitting a claim for no-fault benefits increase my insurance premiums?